ErikEJ/EntityFramework6PowerTools/src/ErikEJ.EntityFramework.SqlServerCompact/readme.md

 # Entity Framework 6 SQL Server Compact provider for .NET 5 (and later)

-This Entity Framework 6 provider enables you to use the SQL Server Compact embedded database.
-The package includes everything required to start creating and using a SQL Compact database with Entity Framework 6.
+This Entity Framework provider includes everything required to start creating and using a SQL Server Compact embedded database with Entity Framework 6.

-## Daily builds
+You can read more about using the SQL Server Compact ADO.NET provider with .NET Core in [my blog post here](https://erikej.github.io/sqlce/2020/08/17/netcore-sql-compact.html)

-The daily builds are not published to NuGet.org.
-Instead they can be pulled from a custom NuGet package source.
-To access this custom source, create a `NuGet.config` file in the same directory as your .NET solution or projects.
+## Getting started

-For daily builds, `NuGet.config` should contain:
+Create a file called `NuGet.config` with the following contents in the same directory as your .NET solution or projects:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>